 This is a simple, but important rule to remember: the center of the grid (that is, the place where the X and Y axes cross) is at State and Madison, in the heart of Chicago's historic downtown/the Loop.
 Remember: State is a north-south street, and Madison is an east-west street.

 To restate the previous rule in terms of this new knowledge, any address that begins with "N" (e.g., N Broadway) will be located on a north-south street, and north of the imaginary line created by Madison street.
 Any address that begins with "S" (e.g. S Western Blvd) will be located on a north-south street, but south of Madison.
-An address that begins with "W" (e.g. W Roosevelt Rd) will be a north-south street located somewhere west of State St. And finally, an address that begins with "E" (e.g., E 59th St.) will be an east-west street located to the east of State St., and will almost certainly be located either in the Loop or on the South Side (due to the curve of the lakeshore).
+An address that begins with "W" (e.g. W Roosevelt Rd) will be an east-west street located somewhere west of State St. And finally, an address that begins with "E" (e.g., E 59th St.) will be an east-west street located to the east of State St., and will almost certainly be located either in the Loop or on the South Side (due to the curve of the lakeshore).

 As we mentioned above, the intersection of State and Madison streets is the center of the grid.
 It's also the ZERO-POINT for all addresses in Chicago.
 To put it another way, lower address numbers in Chicago are going to be closer to Madison or State streets; higher numbers will be further away.
 (Preview of coming rules: the grid will actually tell you how far away an address is from Madison or State -- see the next few rules to learn how.)